-Bastyr College is an accredited private institution that offers a variety of bachelor's degrees in natural health including, nutrition, herbs, naturopathic medicine, acupuncture, health psychology, herbal sciences, midwifery, exercise and wellness and integrated human biology and a couple certificate programs as well.
+Bastyr College is an accredited private institution that offers a variety of bachelor’s degrees in natural health including, nutrition, herbs, naturopathic medicine, acupuncture, health psychology, herbal sciences, midwifery, exercise and wellness, and integrated human biology and a couple of certificate programs as well.
 They are in Seattle Washington.

 California Institute of the Healing Arts & Sciences